-The contractor shall use all means necessary to significantly reduce impacts by staging/stockpiling and carrying out project activities in such a way as to minimize the potential for erosion and discharge of pollutants from the project site.
+The contractor shall use all means necessary to significantly reduce impacts by staging/stockpiling and conducting project activities in such a way as to minimize the potential for erosion and discharge of pollutants from the project site.

-In addition to what is shown in the plans and/or details, the contractor shall apply perimeter/containment control Best Management Practices (BMPs) or temporary stormwater quality Control Measures (CMs) on the down-slope perimeter of construction disturbed areas, unpaved on-site staging/storage, and unpaved on-site stockpiling at no additional cost to the Department.
-The contractor shall also apply perimeter/containment control BMPs/CMs parallel to the slope contours and beyond the toe of new guardrail end treatment pad disturbed slopes.
+In addition to what is shown in the plans and/or details, the contractor shall apply perimeter/containment control Wattle Best Management Practices (BMPs) or temporary stormwater quality Control Measures (CMs) on the down-slope perimeter of construction disturbed areas, unpaved on-site staging/storage, and unpaved on-site stockpiling at no additional cost to the Department.
+The contractor shall also apply wattles parallel to the slope contours and beyond the toe of guardrail end treatment pads newly disturbed slopes.
 To prevent sediment from bypassing the perimeter control BMP/CM end, the end of the BMP/CM shall be turned up the slopes for a minimum of three (3) feet to form an "L" shape.
 No portion of the BMPs/CMs shall be installed within six (6) feet from the edge of the pavement.
 BMPs/CMs shall not be placed over any driveways or access roads that intersect with the roadway mainline.
 Unless otherwise called out in the plans/details and approved by the Engineer, such BMPs/CMs shall not be placed on the flow path of inlets and outlets of drainage facilities.
 All BMPs/CMs shall be installed in accordance with the manufacturer's instructions.
-Moreover, perimeter/containment control BMPs/CMs shall be applied outside and above adjacent wetlands, as well as water courses.
+Moreover, perimeter/containment control BMPs/CMs shall be applied outside and above adjacent wetlands, as well as water courses unless otherwise called out in the plans/details and approved by the Engineer.
+The contractor shall correct the locations of Wattles to avoid rocky areas as per the direction of the Engineer.
 The contractor shall adjust the field layout of erosion control and sediment prevention elements according to the actual limits of soil/ground disturbance as approved by the Engineer.
 The contractor shall also observe ADOT traffic safety standards when installing perimeter/containment control BMPs/CMs in the traffic clear zone/recovery area.